StevenTammen/bibledocs.org/content/site/contact-network/_index.md

 I personally maintain a private address book containing the names, expertise/background and/or interests, and contact info for various people who are readers or contacts of this ministry.
 This (not publicly visible) address book serves as the basis for this contact network.

-It is not public for several reasons:
+It is not public for two primary reasons:

 1. It is important to me to protect the privacy of others.
-2. My role as middleman is for more than show.
-Part of a pastor-teacher's job within the Body of Christ is foreseeing hazards and potential dangers relating to the spiritual health of their flock, and then taking steps to neutralize them.
-Among other things, this involves having an eye for whom it is good to connect with whom, rather than absolutely always making the connection.
-This isn't necessarily because the people involved are bad actors (although wolves in sheep's clothing are always a threat to the Church), but more because making the introduction for two sheep with a habit of wandering off in the weeds is likely to lead to mischief and mayhem, not maturity.
-3. Even if I were to publicly display information about all my contacts, I know them better than any short description could capture.
+2. Even if I were to publicly display information about all my contacts, I know them better than any short description could capture.
 This means that I have a better chance of making good connections than third parties would themselves, were they to peruse a public directory with contact info.
 In this way, while having the directory be public might remove me from the equation and lead to somewhat fewer boilerplate permission-seeking emails, the end result would not be as good, all said and done.